turinglabsorg/datahub-learn/network-documentation/celo/tutorial/celo-ERC20-token-on-remix.md

         emit Transfer(msg.sender, to, tokens);
         return true;
     }

+     // this function moves the amount of tokens from sender to recipient and the given amount is
+     // then deducted from the caller’s allowance.

     function transferFrom(address from, address to, uint tokens) public returns (bool success) {
         balances[from] = balances[from] -  tokens;
         allowed[from][msg.sender] = allowed[from][msg.sender] -  tokens;